CSCfi/korp-backend/korppluginlib/README.md

 ## Plugin function called at a mount point

-Mount-point plugins are defined within subclasses of `korpplugins.KorpFunctionPlugin` as instance methods having the name of the mount point.
+Mount-point plugins are defined within subclasses of `korppluginlib.KorpFunctionPlugin` as instance methods having the name of the mount point.
 The arguments and return values of a mount-point plugin are specific to a mount point.